SamraAzizi/TexxtManagment/README.md

 - **Test Management**: Add, edit, remove, and display test information.
 - **Test Result Management**: Add, edit, remove, and display test results.
 - **Menu-Driven Interface**: A simple text-based menu to navigate through different operations.

+## Classes and Structure

+### Student Class

+Represents a student with an ID, name, and email.

+- **Private Members**:
+  - `static int nextId`: Static variable to generate unique IDs.
+  - `int id`: Unique ID for each student.
+  - `string name`: Name of the student.